- Spend your last few days relaxing on gorgeous sandy beaches near Tavira

 After lunch, continue to Lisbon.
 Drive time: 1 hour.

-This morning, you will discover Lisbon, the capital of Portugal, a city which was built on seven hills, located near the meeting point of the Tagus River with the ocean.
-It is the only European capital with sunsets on the sea, so close to golden beaches, with a captivating mild climate even in winter, when most other European cities are freezing.
+This morning, you will discover Lisbon, the capital of Portugal, a city that was built on seven hills, located near the meeting point of the Tagus River with the ocean.
 A charming and friendly city, with a cosmopolitan population, World Heritage monuments, impressive museums.
 A place where every corner breathes history, culture, and art.

 You visit the charismatic Alfama district, the house of the traditional Fado music, with twisting streets, wind up to an imposing castle on one of the city’s highest hills.
-With whitewashed houses, flower-laden balconies and red-tiles roofs, it is a perfect mixture of historical sites and residential area.
 You will also discover the most important squares of this city and the famous Liberdade Avenue.
 And during, you also have the opportunity to taste the delicious and sweet “Pastel de Belem”, a typical pastry.

 Afterward, the rest of the afternoon to explore on your own.

 In the evening, you will dine at one of the best Fado restaurants.
 These are places to sample traditional Portuguese cuisine with interludes of authentic Fado.

 The area surrounding Lisbon offers an incredible variety of architecture and scenery, from fairytale palaces to romantic towns and breathtaking viewpoints.
 Today’s guided excursion is the ideal way to experience some of these attractions.